deephacks/RxCOLMDB/readme.md

 # RxCOLMDB

-Emulating a columnar database using LMDB and RxJava borrowing ideas from PowerDrill and Dremel.
+Columnar database using LMDB and RxJava.